mumanchu/AS7331UVSensor/README.md

 ## Configuration p49

-The gain, conversion time (number of clocks) and internal clock frequency can be programmed to provide a wide range sensitivities, sampling times and resolutions.
+The gain, internal clock frequency and the conversion time (the number of clocks per sample at the internal clock frequency) can be programmed, to provide a wide range sensitivities and resolutions.
 It has one 8-bit operating state register (OSR), and three 8-bit configuration registers CREG1..CREG3.
-Plus a few more from special features.
+Some additional settings are available for special features, see source code.

 ## Operating States p15

 The AS7331 has two operating states.
 In the CONFIGURATION state the configuration registers are accessed.
 In the MEASUREMENT state the measurement registers are accessed.
 Both sets of registers have the same numbering, so the wrong data will be read if it is in the wrong operating state.
-After `reset()`, it remains Powered Down in CCONFIGURATION mode.
+After `reset()`, it remains Powered Down in CONFIGURATION mode.

 ## Energy Saving Options p23